Affiliate links on Android Authority may earn us a commission. Learn more.

+One of the biggest Skype problems on Android is getting bad audio from your phone.
 If you are using your Android phone directly to send or receive Skype calls, you may not get the best audio quality.
-You might get some improvements if you use the speaker phone function on Skype, or if you use a hands-free headset to make those calls.
-Microsoft also recommends that your phone should be connected to a Wi-Fi network for the best quality Skype calls.
-You should also try to remove all current running tasks on your phone so that Skype is the only app running, and therefor the only one using your mobile network or Wi-Fi connection.
+You might get some improvements if you use the speakerphone function on Skype or use a hands-free headset to make those calls.
+Microsoft also recommends that your phone be connected to a Wi-Fi network for the best quality Skype calls.
+It would help if you also tried to remove all currently running tasks on your phone so that Skype is the only app running, and therefore the only one using your mobile network or Wi-Fi connection.

-If you are not getting any notifications for Skype calls or messages on your phone, you should go into the app’s Settings menu and check to see that the “New Instant Message” and “Notifications System-Wide” boxes have not been unchecked.
+One of the biggest Skype problems on Android is not receiving any notifications for Skype calls or messages on your phone.
+If this is happening to you, you should go into the app’s Settings menu.
+Then, check to see the “New Instant Message” and “Notifications System-Wide” boxes have not been unchecked.
 If they are unchecked, fix that, and you should start getting Skype notifications.

-It goes without saying that making a Skype video call uses much more data compared to a text or audio call.
+It goes without saying that making a Skype video call uses much more data than a text or audio call.
 If you are on a network with a limited data plan, you can save some of it while still making Skype video chats.
 Just go into Skype’s Settings menu, and then tap on the Voice and Video Calls selection.
-Then tap on the Video Call Qualith and set the video quality to a lower lever.
+Then tap on the Video Call Quality and set the video quality to a lower level.
 That should reduce the amount of data used by the app for video chats.

-If you encounter issues with signing into Skype, the first and obvious solution is to make sure you are using the right username and password.
+Another one of the most common Skype problems on Android is just signing into Skype.
+If this is happening to you, the first and obvious solution is to make sure you are using the right username and password.
 If that is the case, and you still cannot sign onto Skype on your phone, make sure you are using the latest version of the app that’s available to download from the Google Play Store.

 If you are using an older Android phone, but can no longer use Skype, the first thing you should do is to update it to the latest version from the Google Play Store.
 If it still does not work, your phone may not have the hardware needed to run the latest version.

-If that is indeed the case, another option is to use Skype Lite, which was made for the Indian phone market, but is available everywhere.
+If that is indeed the case, another option is to use Skype Lite, made for the Indian phone market but is available everywhere.
 Skype Lite has been developed to work on budget-based phones, along with networks that don’t have fast connections.
-Keep in mind that this app is still labeled as “unreleased”, which means there might be some bugs that might show up.
+Keep in mind that this app is still labeled as “unreleased,” which means some bugs might show up.

-If you find that your text chats start srolling on the Skype app on their own, it’s possible that your conversations were getting too long.
-If you were not already on a WiFi connection, you might want to connect your phone to one; it should solve this scrolling problem
+If you find that your text chats start scrolling on the Skype app on their own, it’s possible that your conversations were getting too long.
+If you were not already on a Wi-Fi connection, you might want to connect your phone to one; it should solve this scrolling problem.

-Starting in January 2018, Microsoft disabled the feature in the Android Skype app that let you log in with your Facebook account.
-If you want to log in to use the app, you must do it via an already established Skype account or with a new Microsoft Account.
-If you don’t already have a Microsoft account, you can create on at the link below.
+Starting in January 2018, Microsoft disabled the Android Skype app feature that lets you log in with your Facebook account.
+If you want to log in to use the app, you must do it via an already established Skype account or a new Microsoft Account.
+If you don’t already have a Microsoft account, you can create one at the link below.